 The SOE will list what the individual student needs to do in order to obtain both the temporary certificate (three year non-renewable) and the professional certificate (five year renewable).
-If deemed not-eligible, the individual can choose to either take the applicable subject area exam (SAE) OR complete additional coursework in that subject.
+If deemed "not-eligible for a temporary certificate", the individual can choose to either take the applicable subject area exam (SAE) OR complete additional coursework in that subject.
 If the individual takes and passes the SAE, the SOE will automatically be updated to "eligible" status and a new SOE will be issued.

 obtain your SOE online at the Florida Department of Education’s website.

-All students must maintain a valid and current Statement of Eligibility in order to complete the EPI program.
+All students must have a valid and current Statement of Eligibility in order apply for and complete the EPI program.

 Students residing outside of Broward County are required to adhere to that respective county’s policies for fingerprinting and placement.
 In addition, students outside of Broward County are expected to contact local schools to complete their fieldwork.
 BC will only place students within Broward County.

 EPI is a fully online program (with the exception of the field experience hours for two courses), thus students should be confident in their computer competency skills in order to participate in this program.
 The EPI courses are delivered through an online format called

 Students will receive an initial D2L login ID and password when they register for their first course.
-The courses are in 6, 8, 12 or 16 week sessions.
+The courses are primarily accelerated in 6, 8, 12 or 16 week sessions.
 The assignments and due dates are determined by the class instructor.
 Students will submit assignments within D2L (similar to attaching a document to an email).
 Students are also required to participate in weekly discussions using the discussion board feature in D2L.
 All courses do have an instructor and the instructor is accessible by phone and email.

 For more information about online learning please visit BC's